Jonny Craig: Solo work (2009–present)

-Slaves (2014-2019)
+Slaves (2014–2019)

-Artery Recordings have announced the signing of Jonny Craig's new band, Slaves, which also features members Alex Lyman and Christopher Kim (Hearts & Hands) with Tai Wright (Four Letter Lie).
+Artery Recordings have announced the signing of Craig's new band, Slaves, which also features members Alex Lyman and Christopher Kim (Hearts & Hands) with Tai Wright (Four Letter Lie).
 The band have released their debut album in the summer of 2014 via Artery.
 They've released a short video trailer, which features clips of the new music.
-The band's debut album entitled Through Art We Are All Equals, was released June 24, 2014 via Artery Recordings.
+The band's debut album entitled Through Art We Are All Equals, was released June 24, 2014, via Artery Recordings.
 The album features guest vocals from Kyle Lucas, Tyler Carter of Issues and Vic Fuentes of Pierce The Veil.
 Its lead single "The Fire Down Below" premiered April 22, 2014.

 In early 2015, Craig released the albums The Blueprint For Going In Circles, in collaboration with singer-songwriter Kyle Lucas, and The Le Cube Sessions, respectively.

 In 2017, Slaves released a new single entitled "I'd Rather See Your Star Explode" along with an accompanying music video.
 The group's third studio album, Beautiful Death was released on February 16, 2018.
 An acoustic EP called "Revision" was released on January 18, 2019.

-The following Thursday, January 24, 2019, in a message posted on the band's official Twitter account, Slaves announced that they had removed Jonny Craig from the band.
-The message stated, in part, “We all have struggles in our daily life, but for some, those struggles are personally and physically dangerous.
-It is no secret that Jonny has battled with addiction in his personal life, sometimes those battles are won, and most recently lost.
-It's also unfair for a band to rely on someone who just can't rely on themselves.
-Addiction is a disease, and we hope Jonny gets the help that he needs.
-Unfortunately, Jonny chose his addiction over the band and left them high & dry while checking in for their international flight while he boarded a plane back home.”
+The following Thursday, January 24, 2019, in a message posted on the band's official Twitter account, Slaves announced that they had removed Craig from the band.

-Currently, Jonny Craig remains a solo artist, with his second and most recent solo album release being "The Places We'll Never Be" on September 10, 2021.

-Controversies
+During his solo tours in the US and UK in 2022, Craig announced that Slaves would reform consisting of a new line up and future music releases.

+Old Flame (2024–present)

+In March 2024, Craig launched his new project called Old Flame along with its debut single, "Pray".

+A second single called "Thank You For The Patience" followed in May 2024.